 Recently our founder, Jess Morgan, delivered an insightful keynote presentation with the Small Business Network at the Digital Mansion, Corsham.
-Her talk outlined how PR and small businesses can work in tandem without blowing big budgets or using up a huge amount of valuable resources.
+Her talk outlined how small businesses can use PR effectively without blowing big budgets or using up a huge amount of valuable resources.

 Stripping everything back to basics, Jess equipped all attendees with four key tips which can help any small business know where to start when it comes to PR.
 With such a positive reception from all of the entrepreneurs and business owners in the room, I wanted to share them here too so that they can be accessible to everyone and anyone who may be thinking about PR but are unsure of where to start.

 This is the first and most important question.
 PR can be a solution to a problem, but a business must be clear about what the problem is and what it wants to achieve for it to be successful.
 Some prompts:

 - Do you want to attract new business?